amiralito/Protenix_Colab/README.md

-# Protenix-v2 on Colab
+# Protenix-v2 on Colab: Accessible High-Accuracy Biomolecular Structure Prediction on Google Colab

 Two Google Colab notebooks and a helper script for running [Protenix-v2](https://github.com/bytedance/Protenix) (ByteDance, AlphaFold3-class) end-to-end on Colab, using the **ColabFold MSA server** so **no local sequence databases** are needed.
-Built around protein–protein and effector–NLR / resistosome work, but nothing here is plant-specific — it works for any complex Protenix can take.

 Everything runs from forms (code is collapsed by default), predictions and the MSA cache persist to Google Drive, and the outputs are wired straight into downstream interface scoring (**ipSAE**),